ultravioletrs/prism-docs/docs/backends.md

 ```

 ## View Backend Information
 For a SEV enabled backend, the backend information can be viewed using prism.
-This information is measured by a rust script found [here](https://github.com/ultravioletrs/cocos/blob/main/scripts/backend_info/src/main.rs).
-Once compiled and the binary is stored in `/build`, the backend information can be measured by prism as shown below.
+This information is measured by a Rust script found [here](https://github.com/ultravioletrs/cocos/blob/main/scripts/backend_info/src/main.rs).
+Once compiled and the binary is stored in `/build`, the backend information can be measured by Prism as shown below.

 On the backend page, click the Backend Information button:
 ![backend_page](img/backend_page.png)